mixu/npm_lazy/readme.md

 module.exports = {
   // Logging config
   loggingOpts: {

+    // show the ip address of the machine requesting the npm package
+    logRequesterIP: true,
     // Print to stdout with colors
     logToConsole: true,
     // Write to file